solarwinds/appoptics-apm-node/CONTRIBUTING.md

 ### Setup

 The primary environment for testing is Docker.
 Unit tests can be run without docker but probe testing requires databases and servers to test against. `docker-compose.yml` defines a complete environment for testing.
-It depends on `collectors` that are defined in a directory parallel to to this directory.
-For example, if this (the appoptics-apm-node directory) is `/solarwinds/ao` then the oboe-test repository must be cloned into `/solarwinds/oboe-test/` because `docker-compose.yml` references those docker files via `../oboe-test/`

 `env.sh` is desiged to be sourced,